 No Evil Foods…a plant-based classic!
 Usually on The Plantbased Business Hour, I talk about the great strides made by plant-based companies and the huge amounts of monies raised.
 Today, however, I pull back the curtain to discuss the difficulty and daily struggles of being an entrepreneur.
 Ultimately, entrepreneurs are just every day people trying to accomplish big dreams, sometimes unrealistically big dreams.
 If successful, they create great products, lots of jobs, and consumer and investor value.
 But it isn’t always a straight line to the top.
 It is often one step up and two steps back, to then hopefully jump three steps up.

 Mike Woliansky and Sadrah Schadel of No Evil Foods join me on The Plantbased Busines Hour for a special one-off episode.
-Known for their delicious plant-based products and iconic packaging, offering products like XYZ, Mike and Sadrah have grown No Evil Foods against crazy odds -oh, and Covid – and persevered.
+Known for their delicious plant-based products and iconic packaging, offering products like Colonel Cluck, Mike and Sadrah have grown No Evil Foods against crazy odds -oh, and Covid – and persevered.
 They even have new products coming out.
 However, growing quickly is a tricky thing and maintaining company culture is also a delicate balance.
 Pivoting is the name of game, and after a difficult year of some unfavorable press and a public debate about whether or not to unionize, Mike and Sadrah reveal their newest game plan to keep moving forward.

 Specifically, we discuss